 Agency support shall be differentiated in accordance with school needs, and shall work to reduce interventions for schools where student performance data indicates growth and success.

-The school board shall approve the plan, which The Plan shall also report on and consider findings from the SU/SD's self-evaluation conducted in accordance with Rule Series 100, District Quality Standards, and at a minimum contain:
+The school board shall approve the plan, which The Plan shall also report on and consider findings from the SU/SD's self-evaluation conducted in accordance with Rule Series 100, District Quality Standards, and at a minimum shall contain:

-- a) goals and objectives for improved student learning; - b) educational strategies and activities specifically designed to achieve these goals, including professional learning of administrative and instructional staff; - c) strategies and supports systems to ensure the school maintains a learning and social environment that is safe, orderly, civil, and positive learning environment which is and equitable, anti-racist, culturally responsive, anti-discriminatory, inclusive and free from harassment, hazing and bullying; and - d) required technical assistance from the Vermont Agency of Education as appropriate or determined by law.
+- a) goals and objectives for improved student learning; - b) educational strategies and activities specifically designed to achieve these goals, including professional learning of administrative and instructional staff;

+- strategies and supports systems to ensure the school maintains a learning and social environment that is safe, orderly, civil, and positive, learning environment which is and equitable, anti-racist, culturally responsive, anti-discriminatory, inclusive and free from harassment, hazing and bullying; and - d) required technical assistance from the Vermont Agency of Education as appropriate or determined by law.

-An SU/SD's school board shall approve the Plan at least annually.
+An SU/SD's school board shall approve the Plan annually.

-2126 System for Determining Compliance with Education Quality Standards 2126.1 Filing of Continuous Improvement Plan.
+2126 System for Determining Compliance with Education Quality Standards

+2126.1 Filing of Continuous Improvement Plan.

-Pursuant to 16 V.S.A.
-165(a)(1) On a two-year cycle published by the Agency, each schoolSU/SD is required to file a copy of the school's system's Continuous Improvement Plan for the current school year.
-In addition, each school identified for extensive supports is required to submit annually a school-level Continuous Improvement Plan.
+Pursuant to 16 V.S.A. § 165(a)(1), On a two-year cycle published by the Agency, each schoolSU/SD is required to file a copy of the its school or schools 'Continuous Improvement Plan for the current school year, along with its responses to written public feedback and complaints, pursuant to Section 2121.1 of this rule.